 The TV Series

-In a recent interview with The Hollywood Reporter, the TV show's creator, Bruce Miller, had this to say about the changes he made to Ofglen's character:
+In an interview with The Hollywood Reporter, the TV show's creator, Bruce Miller, had this to say about the changes he made to Ofglen's character:

 "She's in the story and she just disappears.
 I was interested to see what it would be like for a woman . . . when a society went from being a thriving, modern country to a theocracy overnight and what happened to . . . the criminal justice system.
 It's so strange to us to see it happen to an American, or what we consider an American.
 Look at all the rights we have.
 One of the ways to recognize that is to strip them all away."